kaisenlinux/manpages-dev/category/ZIP/zstd.md

               zstd --train-cover=shrink=2 FILEs

        --train-fastcover[=k#,d=#,f=#,steps=#,split=#,accel=#]
               Same  as  cover  but  with  extra parameters f and accel and different default value of split If split is not specified, then it tries split = 75.
 If f is not specified, then it tries f = 20.
 Requires that 0 < f < 32.
 If accel is not specified, then it tries accel = 1.
 Requires that 0 < accel <= 10.
-Re‐ quires that d = 6 or d = 8.
+Requires that d = 6 or d = 8.

               f is log of size of array that keeps track of frequency of subsegments of size d.
 The subsegment is hashed to an index in the range [0,2^f - 1].
 It is possible that 2  different subsegments are hashed to the same index, and they are considered as the same subsegment when computing frequency.
 Using a higher f reduces collision but takes longer.

               Examples: